herraa1/JFF-TMSHAT/README.md

 * External companion TMSHAT cards are designed and connected to the new audio/video header to achieve a specific audio/video output.

-  As an example, a pair of TMSHAT card implementations are provided to convert the luminance and color difference signals to RGB, and output both the audio and RGB video signals through a DIN8 connector compatible with audio/video cables for Panasonic MSX2+ machines.
+  As an example, a pair of TMSHAT card implementations are provided to convert the luminance and color difference signals to RGB, and output both the audio and RGB video signals through a DIN8 connector compatible with [audio/video cables for Panasonic MSX2+ machines](https://www.msx.org/wiki/RGB_(8-pin_DIN_45326)#Mitsubishi_.28Japan.29.2C_National.2FPanasonic_.28except_the_FS-A1WSX.29.2C_Sakhr.2C_Sony_and_Yamaha_computers_.2B_Sanyo_MSX2.2F2.2B_computers).

   [<img src="images/jff_mainboard-modified-with-TMSHAT-example.png" width="512"/>](images/jff_mainboard-modified-with-TMSHAT-example.png)